CASE STUDY CONCEPT: Maximizing Supply Chain Performance to Increase Company Profits.

 There is a custom Profit & Loss Reporting template created for this case study.
 This template has two tabs, when you import 30 days of simulation data into the simulation data tab, equations in the reporting tab will create a monthly profit and loss report plus key performance indicators (KPIs).
 This is shown below.
 You can download a copy of this custom reporting template here

-Optimize the supply chain by choosing the best vehicles and routes for delivering products so as to meet demand at the stores while also maintaining minimum inventory on-hand and lowering transportation costs.
-You can read about ideas for cutting inventory and operating costs in this supply chain in the online guide section “Cutting Inventory and Operating Costs“.
+Optimize the supply chain by choosing the best vehicles, routes and delivery frequencies.
+Deliver products so as to meet demand at the stores while also maintaining minimum on-hand inventory and lowering storage and transportation costs.
+You can read about ideas for cutting inventory and operating costs in the online guide section “Cutting Inventory and Operating Costs“.

 Try different ideas for improving the operations and profitability of this supply chain.
 The simulations show you what works best.
 Keep improving your supply chain design based on what you learn from the simulations.
 What you learn in these simulations will also work on actual supply chains in the real world.